Black Hills Wild Horse Sanctuary FAQs

 Are you open for tours?

-In keeping with our mission to preserve and protect this land to provide a sanctuary of freedom for America's wild horses, the Black Hills Wild Horse Sanctuary is private property and is not open to the public.
+In keeping with our mission to preserve and protect this land to provide a sanctuary of freedom for America's wild horses, the Black Hills Wild Horse Sanctuary is private property and is not open to the general public.

 How can I help?

 You can help the horses is through Sponsorships, Donations, or shopping our Online Gift Shop.